+972 52 8813112

 The Egyptian Osiris Myth

 The Egyptian myth recounts the story of Osiris, who was killed by his brother Set who desired the throne.
 Set dismembered Osiris into fourteen pieces and tossed them into the Nile River.
 Isis, Osiris's wife, searched the world and pieced together Osiris' body, and impregnated herself with his semen, giving birth to Horus.
-The Egyptian Pyramid Texts state:
+The Egyptian Pyramid Texts state: 'Your sister Isis comes to you [Osiris] rejoicing for love of you.
+You have placed her on your phallus and your seed issues into her'

 Upon his resurrection Osiris became a symbol of rebirth and regeneration.
 His death symbolized the annual drought in Egypt and his rebirth coincided with the flooding of the Nile River, signifying the agricultural miracle of the country.
 To guarantee fertility, Pharaohs performed a masturbatory ceremony at the riverbank, spreading his semen throughout the Nile River's waters to fertilize the river banks to ensure abundance.